jrkerns/pylinac/docs/source/vmat_docs.rst

 For VMAT analysis, pylinac needs to know which image is the DMLC image.
 You can specify this when loading an image and pass the test type directly.
 However, if you follow a simple naming convention, you can skip that step.

-If the file has 'open' or 'dmlc' (case-insenitive) in the file name, pylinac will automatically assign the images.
+**If the file has 'open' or 'dmlc' (case-insenitive) in the file name, pylinac will automatically assign the images.
-Also, if the filenames have 'drmlc' or 'drgs' in the file names, then the test type is automatically registered as well.
+Also, if the filenames have 'drmlc' or 'drgs' in the file names, then the test type is automatically registered as well.**
 The following example shows what this would look like::

     # well-named files
-    img1 = r'C:/path/drmlc_open.dcm'
-    img2 = r'C:/path/drmlc_dmlc.dcm'
+    img1 = r'C:/path/drmlc_open.dcm'  # note the drmlc, which is the test type and the open which is the delivery img2 = r'C:/path/drmlc_dmlc.dcm'
     # reading these in registers both image type and test type
-    vmat = VMAT((img1, img2))
+    vmat = VMAT(images=(img1, img2))
     vmat.analyze() # no need for test type

 If your files don't follow this convention it's okay; you just need to specify the image and test types manually.
 See below